AljoschaMeyer/lzfoo/README.md

 ## Is This Really Needed?

 Probably not.
-But snappy's format is fairly restricted (can copy at most 64 bytes with a single backreference), the LZ4 format uses a really weird varint, and both encode integers in little-endian rather than network byte order.
+But snappy's format is fairly restrictive (can only copy at most 64 bytes with a single backreference), the LZ4 format uses a really weird varint, and both encode integers in little-endian rather than network byte order.
 The endianess was the main reason for defining yet another encoding, layering different protocols with different endianess criteria seemed weird.